 How to get to the Sunshine Coast

 The Sunshine Coast has its own airport that is being extended to make it a truly international airport by the end of 2020.
-Currently there are serviced by the major carriers from Sydney, Melbourne, Adelaide and Auckland, but with the new runway there will be direct access across the Asia Pacific region.
+Currently it is serviced by the major carriers from Sydney, Melbourne, Adelaide and Auckland, but with the new runway there will be direct access across the Asia Pacific region.
 From Brisbane Airport it is about 90 minutes’ drive away and there are plans to upgrade both road and rail infrastructure.

 Top 10 things to do in the Sunshine Coast